-We have demonstrated that married people were more likely to be diagnosed at a lower Gleason score level.
-Furthermore, we suspect that marriage had a protective effect on patients with the same Gleason score.
-To further investigate this, we conducted subgroup analysis within the same Gleason score level.
-Five-year survival rates for married people were significantly higher than that of all other groups for different Gleason score levels.
-Among patients with Gleason scores ≤7, the 5-year survival rate was 94.5% for married patients, 93.3% for single patients, 92.4% for divorced/ separated patients, and 90.9% for widowed patients (Fig. 3A).
-Similarly, the 5-year survival rate for married patients in the subgroup with Gleason scores >7 was 81.1%, while it was 76.9% for single, 74.5% for separated/divorced, and 72.2% for widowed patients (Fig. 3B).
-Meanwhile, we can infer from Fig.3 that married patients were more likely to be diagnosed 3 years older in median age compared with single or divorced/separated patients in prostate cancer.
+ent Gleason score levels.
+Among patients with Gleason scores ≤7, the five-year survival rate was 94.5% for married patients, 93.3% for single patients, 92.4% for divorced/separated patients, and 90.9% for widowed patients (Fig. 3A).
+Similarly, the five-year survival rate for married patients in the subgroup with Gleason scores >7 was 81.1%, while it was 76.9% for single, 74.5% for separated/divorced, and 72.2% for widowed patients (Fig. 3B).
+We can infer from Fig. 3 that married patients were more likely to be diagnosed three years older in median age compared to single or divorced/separated patients.
 This phenomenon may be explained by two opposing effects: a delay in the onset of the disease or a delay in detection of the disease.
-We believe that since marriage had a positive protective effect on prostate cancer patients, diagnosis of the disease in married patients at an older age may result from a later onset of the disease.
+We believe that since marriage had a positive protective effect on prostate cancer patients, diagnosis of the disease in married patients at an older age may result from a later onset of disease.